strapi/documentation/docs/user-docs/latest/content-manager/managing-relational-fields.md

 To select the relevant relational field's entries:

-1. In the Relational fields box of your content-type's edit view, click on the drop-down list of the relational field.
+1. In the Relations box of your content-type's edit view, click on the drop-down list of the relational field.
 2. Among the list of entries, choose one.
 3. Repeat step 2 until all relevant entries have been chosen.